-On Monday 20th January the UK-Africa investment summit will take place in London, hosted by Prime Minister Boris Johnson.
+On Monday 20 January the UK-Africa investment summit will take place in London, hosted by prime minister Boris Johnson.
 The event is a key part of the UK government’s plans to promote international trade and provides a valuable opportunity for UK businesses to engage with policy-makers and international institutions from the UK and across Africa.

 The summit takes place at a time when I have been looking at how IOP can draw together a network of individuals and organisations to support the UK physics research community to strengthen collaboration with African countries.

 We have been involved in work supporting the development of physics in the continent for some time, such as our recent support for a new business innovation programme in Tanzania, which is now run by their government’s Science and Technology Incubator.

 However, as I wrote in an earlier blog, our approach has been changing.
 The work I am writing about today provides a good example of how our international role is shifting, and how this change reflects our new strategy ‘Unlocking the Future’, by using our convening ability to work in partnerships and together influence others to achieve the level of systemic change that would be impossible on our own.

 For the last few months, we have been working with a network of partners to analyse the state of UK-Africa research collaboration in physics.
 While there has been some significant work in other areas, such as life sciences, physics and physical science has not seen the same level of analysis.